 - Olive Oil.
-Olive oil is amazing for cooking and dressing your salads with.
+Olive oil is amazing for cooking and dressing your salads.
 It is a healthy fat but you should use it strictly.

 - Almonds, Cashews & Walnuts.
 These three should be in your diet, they all contain healthy fats and almonds also contain protein as well.
 Use them strictly and as a light snack throughout the day.

 - Cheese.
 Cheese is one of my favorite things on this list.
 People think that cheese is unhealthy but that is wrong.
 Cheese, when eaten modestly, is one of the healthiest things out there.
 Try parmesan, cheddar, mozzarella, and cottage cheese.
 They are amazing and keep you healthy.